Table of Contents

 Several different therapies are used in amphetamine addiction treatment.
 Cognitive and behavioral therapies can help to reconfigure daily behaviors and relaxation therapies can ease the pain of withdrawal.

-In cases where withdrawal symptoms are severe and overwhelming, treatment doctors will prescribe pharmaceuticals to ease the distress of amphetamine detox.
+In cases where withdrawal symptoms are severe and overwhelming, doctors will prescribe pharmaceuticals to ease the distress of amphetamine detox.
 There are various medications that can be prescribed to alleviate symptoms and enable you to focus on actual detox.
-Some of these medications are:
+Some of these medications for amphetamine addiction treatment are:

 - Antidepressants.
 Depression is a common side effect during withdrawal.
-Serious depression can delay successful treatment and may be abated with an antidepressant.
+Serious depression can delay successful amphetamine addiction treatment and may be abated with an antidepressant.

 - Anti-Anxiety Medications.
 It is common to experience extraordinarily high levels of anxiety, especially during the beginning withdrawal stage.
 An anti-anxiety medication can help to regulate anxious feelings.